chrismcna/HyperStake/README.md

 Ubuntu: docker run --name hyperstake -v ~/.HyperStake:/root/.HyperStake  -it -d -p 18775:18775 mcna/hyperstake:v1.1.4-ubuntu

 Windows: docker run --name hyperstake -v %AppData%\HyperStake:/root/.HyperStake  -it -d -p 18775:18775 mcna/hyperstake:v1.1.4-ubuntu

+the commands above will put the HyperStake data folder in the default location for the OS, e.g. windows "%AppData%\HyperStake", linux "~/.HyperStake"

+to instact with hyperstake you will need to use the "docker exec" command, here are some examples:

+docker exec hyperstake hyperstaked getinfo

+docker exec hyperstake hyperstaked getstakinginfo

+docker stop hyperstake

+docker start hyperstake